linste-zh/viinvara/ReadME.md

 ## Inspiration

 This software is based on [Peter Macintyre’s Idiodynamic Software](https://petermacintyre.weebly.com/idiodynamic-software.html) (e.g. [Macintyre  and Legatto, 2011](https://doi.org/10.1093/applin/amq037)) / the [Anion Variable Tester](https://80113hunterhsu.github.io/VariableTester/) developed by Hunter Hsu.
-It  was originally created as part of a idiodynamic, linguistic pilotstudy in a seminar project at the [English Department at the Univeristy of Zurich](https://www.es.uzh.ch/en.html).
+It  was originally created as part of a idiodynamic, linguistic pilotstudy in a seminar project at the [English Department of the Univeristy of Zurich](https://www.es.uzh.ch/en.html).

 ---